DaveInTucson/Solitaire/Readme.md

 ## What's missing/to do:

-* CardStackPanel height should be dynamic based on how many cards it contains
 * animate drag undo
 * Cheat functions could be better
 * implement Windows-style card moves in Free Cell?